Regularization effects of a noise propagating through a chain of differential equations: an almost sharp result: Well posedness of the corresponding martingale problem

-\mysection{Well posedness of the corresponding martingale problem } We have now given the main tools needed to prove our main results: the well posedness of the martingale problem associated with $(L_t)_{t \geq 0}$ defined in \eqref{DEF_L} and the corresponding Krylov-type estimates.
+We have now given the main tools needed to prove our main results: the well posedness of the martingale problem associated with $(L_t)_{t \geq 0}$ defined in \eqref{DEF_L} and the corresponding Krylov-type estimates.
 This section is organized as follows: we first investigate the well posedness under Assumption \A{D}-(a).
 In that case, the existence part is not a challenge, since it readily follows from previously known results based on compactness arguments that exploit the sublinear structure of the drift $\gF $, while the uniqueness part is quite more delicate.
 As a by-product of our approach to uniqueness we derive the Krylov like estimate.

-The scheme used for proving uniqueness under \A{D}-(a) will be a major tool to extend our result for uniqueness under \A{D}-(b) (the existence part under that assumption being a trivial application of Girsanov Theorem) and then for existence and uniqueness under \A{D}-(c).
+The scheme used for proving uniqueness under \A{D}-(a) will be a major tool to extend our result for uniqueness under \A{D}-(b) (the existence part under that assumption being a trivial application of the Girsanov Theorem) and then for existence and uniqueness under \A{D}-(c).
 Indeed, under this last assumption, even the existence part requires to derive first some Krylov type estimates.
-We will precisely exploit those established under \A{A}-(a) considering first $\gF_1=0$ and then cope with the true $L^q-L^p $ drift through a Girsanov argument.
+We will precisely exploit those established under \A{A}-(a) considering first $F_1=0$ and then cope with the true $L^q-L^p $ drift through a Girsanov argument.
 The approach is in some sense similar to the one of Krylov and R\"ockner \cite{kryl:rock:05} or Fedrizzi \textit{et al.} \cite{fedr:flan:prio:vove:17} for the Girsanov part.
 The main difference is that in the quoted work the required Krylov like estimate readily followed from the explicit density of the unperturbed process at hand.
 The Brownian motion in \cite{kryl:rock:05}, the joint density of the Brownian motion and its integral in \cite{fedr:flan:prio:vove:17}.
 We here precisely show that, first under \A{A}-(a), the solution to the martingale problem has a density which satisfies a similar Krylov type estimate.
 We actually prove that \textit{any} solution to the martingale problem satisfies such an estimate (see equation \eqref{KRYLOV_POUR_TOUS} below).\\